TwitchLib/TwitchLib/README.md

 - PFCKrutonium's [TwitchieBot](https://github.com/PFCKrutonium/TwitchieBot) - This project implements the bot using VisualBasic.

 ### Libraries Utilized
-- Costura.Fody / Fody - Takes the projects various DLL files and packages them all in the TwitchLib.dll file, combing and removing potential problems with not having all parts
 - Newtonsoft.Json - JSON parsing class.
 Used to parse Twitch API calls.
 - SmartIRC4Net - Base IRC class.